-Eharmony, created in 2000, is very different from all other online dating services.
+Eharmony, created in 2000, is very different from all other online dating sites.

 Eharmony, like many other dating services, has both free and paid versions.
-It is estimated that there are around 10 million users with around 750,000 active paid subscribers.
+It is estimated that the site has around 10 million users with around 750,000 active paid subscribers.

 Eharmony is available in 200 countries.
-Most users are in the 25-34 age group, with the ration of men to women is close to even.
+Most people are in the 25-34 age group, with the ratio of men to women is very close to even.

 Eharmony Paid Version

-Eharmony has 3 month, six month, and 12 months levels of paid subscriptions.
-User can sign up by email or facebook and can pay using a credit card or Facebook.
+Eharmony has 3 month, six month, and 12 months levels of paid or “premium” subscriptions.
+People can sign up by email or facebook and can pay using a credit card or Paypal

-The subscription costs are higher than most similar services, however there are often new member promo codes available.
-There is also a 3 month guarantee, which gives you an extra 3 months if you haven’t found anybody after 3 months on the site.
+The subscription costs for the premium plans are higher than most similar services, however there are often new member promo codes available.
+There is also a 3 month guarantee, which gives you an extra 3 months if you haven’t been able to find anyone after 3 months on the site.